Bridges of quadratic harnesses: Transforming quadratic harnesses into standard form

-Here we use Theorem \ref{P-chi2QH} to give examples that illustrate lack of uniqueness for quadratic harnesses on finite intervals. \begin{example} Let $(W_t)$ be the Wiener process and $\xi$ be a centered random variable independent of $W$ with $\E\xi^2=v^2$.
+The proof of Theorem \ref{P-chi2QH} uses matrix notation and is postponed until Section \ref{Sec:proof_P-chi2chi}.
+Here we use Theorem \ref{P-chi2QH} to give examples which show that Conjecture \ref{Conj} does not hold on finite intervals. \begin{example} Let $(W_t)_{t> 0}$ be the Wiener process and $\xi$ be a centered random variable independent of $W$ with $\E\xi^2=v^2$.
 Let